TheThirdDoor/Simple-scripts/README.md

 ```

 ## 🔪 Port Assassin
-The **Port Assassin** is there for those times when a program doesn't give up it's ports when they should, or when you have 30 instances of a script running and you only want the one using a particular port to be stopped.
+The **Port Assassin** is the cure for "Address already in use" errors.
+Whether a program crashed without cleaning up, or you have dozens of script instances running and need to stop just one specific worker, this tool finds the process holding the port and kills it instantly.

 ### Usage
 ```bash
 killport 5550-5600 5603 5607
 ```
-Ports can be passed in individually or as ranges, any number can be passed in, and the processes using these ports will be killed.
+_Note: Accepts space-separated lists, comma-separated values, and ranges._

 Features
-* Accepts individual ports (e.g., 8080) or ranges (e.g., 3000-3005).
+* **Smart Targeting**: Pass in single ports, ranges, or a mix of both.
+It handles the formatting for you.
-* Identifies the specific PID tied to the port and terminates it.
+* **Safety Checks**: Includes strict input sanitization to ensure only valid digits and ranges are passed to the kill command, preventing accidental system instability.
-* Handles multiple arguments in a single command.
+* **Process Resolution**: Doesn't just kill by name (which stops everything); it kills by port, ensuring you only stop exactly what you intend to.

 ### Installation
-Run the following command after installing the script-installer, or download the script file from this repo.
+Run the following command after setting up the script-installer:
 ```bash
 script-installer killport '# Usage: <command> 5555 8080-8090
 # Kills processes on the specified ports.